Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Web Appendix D - Robustness Snopes Sample Operationalization

 \emph{Robustness Number of Fake-News Shared}

-In our original data, the majority of users labeled as fake-news sharers had shared only 1 fake-news article of our sample of fake-news articles.
+In our original data, most users labeled as fake-news sharers had shared only 1 fake-news article in our sample of fake-news articles.
 Very few (92 users, 5\%) shared more than 1.
 To investigate whether there are systematic differences between fake-news sharers that shared only one vs. more than one article from our Snopes sample of articles, we compare those labeled as fake-news sharers after sharing exactly 1 fake-news to those labeled fake-news sharers after sharing 2+ fake-news.
-Table B3 shows the differences of all variables included in our analysis.
-Our results demonstrate that focusing on those who shared more fake-news, our descriptive findings about differences in textual cues may have been amplified, if anything.
-Focusing on the key textual cues (power, anger, religion) and comparing the groups that shared only one fake-news article (1 FN) vs. those that shared more than one fake-news article (2+ FN) we again find that if anything further distinguishing the group of fake-news sharers amplifies the differences to the random group.
+Table WD-3 shows the differences for all the variables included in our analysis.
+Our results demonstrate that by focusing on those who shared more fake news, our descriptive findings about differences in textual cues may have been amplified if anything.
+Focusing on the key textual cues (power, anger) and comparing the groups that shared only one fake-news article (1 FN) vs. those that shared more than one fake-news article (2+ FN), we again find that if anything further distinguishing the group of fake-news sharers amplifies the differences to the random group.

-\begin{enumerate} \item Power-related words: 2+ FN $>$ 1 FN $>$ Random users (finding amplified when focusing on those with 2+ vs 1) \item Religion-related words: 2+ FN $=$ 1 FN $>$ Random users (similar finding when focusing on those with 2+ vs 1) \item Anger-related words: 2+ FN $>$ 1 FN $>$ Random users (finding amplified when focusing on those with 2+ vs 1) \end{enumerate}
+\begin{enumerate} \item Power-related words: 2+ FN $>$ 1 FN $>$ Random users (finding amplified when focusing on those with 2+ vs 1) \item Anger-related words: 2+ FN $>$ 1 FN $>$ Random users (finding amplified when focusing on those with 2+ vs 1) \end{enumerate}